Ignacio Solares

-Life
+Life and career

-Solares was born in Ciudad Juárez, Chihuahua, but much of his fiction is set in Mexico City.
+Ignacio Solares was born on 15 January 1945 in Ciudad Juárez, Chihuahua, but much of his fiction is set in Mexico City.
 Casas de encantamiento (Houses of Enchantment, 1987), which won the Novedades prize in 1988, tries to capture Mexico City through time.
-He has written a number of historical novels over the years, beginning with Madero, el otro (Madero's Judgment, 1989), and including La invasion.
+He has written a number of historical novels over the years, beginning with Madero, el otro (Madero's Judgment, 1989), and including La invasión.
 The latter, though it vividly describes the grim reality of the United States' invasion of Mexico and occupation of Mexico City in 1847, during the Mexican–American War, focuses on the protagonist's personal relationships during and many years after the invasion.
 Columbus (1996), on the other hand, deals with Pancho Villa's invasion of the United States.
-Nen, la inútil (Nen the Useless, 1994) is concerned with the advent of the Conquistadores into Precolumbian Central America; Nen is an Aztec girl who is raped by a Spanish soldier.
+Nen, la inútil (Nen the Useless, 1994) is concerned with the advent of the Conquistadores into Precolumbian America; Nen is an Aztec girl who is raped by a Spanish soldier.

 The essays in Cartas a una joven psicóloga (Letters to a Young Psychologist, 2000) and the play La moneda de oro ¿Freud o Jung?
 (The Golden Coin, Freud or Jung?
 2004) reflect Solares' interest in psychotherapy.

 Solares' Delirium tremens (1979, published in English in 2000 as Delirium Tremens: Stories of Suffering and Transcendence) is a work of non-fiction that collects stories of nightmarish visions experienced by alcoholics when undergoing delirium tremens.
 It is both a penetrating study of addiction, and a harrowing study of descents into personal hells.
 Solares' father had experienced delirium tremens when Solares was a boy.

 Eladio Cortés, in his Dictionary of Mexican Literature, has written that "Solares' novels have the simplicity of a fairy tale and the complexity of a metaphysical treatise.
 The author's ability to capture and hold the reader's interest is one of his main assets.
 He is one of contemporary Mexico’s best novelists."

+Ignacio Solares died in Mexico City on 24 August 2023, at the age of 78.